Here’s every band announced, with more dropping each week:

 Country star Brantley Gilbert boasts a husky voice and autobiographical songs about cars, breakups and small towns.
 He's having a big year with his new record, Fire and Brimstone, reaching number one on Billboard's top country albums chart (his third consecutive album to do so).
 Get ready to "Fire't Up," country-radio style, two nights in a row.

-The South African hip-hop crew Die Antwoord postponed its 2019 Red Rocks stop in the midst of controversy over an eleven-minute video showing members yelling "faggot" as they attacked gay musician Andy Butler back in 2012.
+The South African hip-hop crew Die Antwoord postponed its 2019 Red Rocks stop in the midst of controversy over an eleven-minute video showing members yelling "Faggot!" as they attacked gay musician Andy Butler back in 2012.
 The bandmates tried to explain the incident in a follow-up 2019 video, in which they accused Butler of stalking them.
 Shortly afterward, the collective canceled a string of U.S. shows and festival appearances.
 Apparently, time heals all.
-In May, they're back with EDM-infused hip-hop sure to bring the forgiving and forgetful to their feet.
+In May, they'll be back with EDM-infused hip-hop sure to bring the forgiving and forgetful to their feet.

 Global Dub Festival